 Headboard upholstery can be many different materials, including faux leather, polyester, and linen.

-- Faux leather is a synthetic version of leather.
-It’s waterproof, hypoallergenic, looks great, and is easy to clean.
-Over time, this material gives way to wear and tear or UV exposure, which may cause cracks.
+- Faux leather is a synthetic option that’s waterproof, hypoallergenic, looks great, and is easy to clean.
+Over time, this material gives way to wear and tear or ultraviolet light exposure, which may cause cracks.

-- Polyester is a synthetic fabric that’s durable and soft and resists stains.
-It absorbs oily stains, which can be minimized by coating the upholstery in a stain-resistant product.
+- Polyester is a synthetic fabric that’s durable and soft.
+Though largely stain-resistant, it can absorb oily stains—this can be minimized by coating with a stain-resistant product.

 - Linen is a natural material with antimicrobial properties.
-It’s a soft fabric that’s available in a variety of colors and patterns and durable enough to last years.
-This quality material is harder to clean than other materials.
+It’s a soft fabric available in a variety of colors and patterns and durable enough to last for years.
+This luxury fabric is harder to clean than other materials.

 Style and Accents

-The best headboard matches your bedroom decor.
+The best headboard matches the bedroom decor.
 Headboards are available in a variety of styles, such as modern, traditional, rustic, and industrial.

-- Modern style relies on sleek simplicity and clean lines, achieved using materials like metal or fabric.
+- Modern headboards rely on sleek simplicity and clean lines, achieved using materials like metal or fabric.

-- Rustic style is inspired by nature; these pieces are generally made of wood or other “worn” materials.
+- Rustic headboards are inspired by nature; these pieces are generally made of wood.

-- Industrial style uses raw or exposed materials, such as worn metals, in its design.
+- Industrial headboards feature raw or exposed materials, such as worn metals.